girlypa/stawberries/README.md

 # stawberries
-This repository holds all my stawberries
+This repository holds all my stawberry